June 1, 2020

 This means that again, timing is everything.
 To make sure your existing medical condition is covered, get your doctor to certify you're medically able to travel before you buy travel insurance.
 And don't wait to buy coverage; make sure you purchase your plan within that 14-day window after making your first trip payment (for things such as plane tickets or cruise reservations).

 Travel insurance from Allianz Global Assistance covers losses resulting from unforeseen pregnancy complications, such as pre-eclampsia or pre-term labor.
 This means if you must cancel or interrupt a trip because of a covered pregnancy complication, your travel insurance may reimburse you for nonrefundable trip costs.
 Your plan may also reimburse you for the emergency medical care you received for those unforeseen complications while traveling.

 However, travel insurance does not cover trip cancellations due to normal pregnancy, unless your plan names normal pregnancy as a covered reason and the pregnancy occurred after the effective date of coverage (usually the date your plan was purchased).
 Nor does travel insurance cover the costs of normal childbirth while traveling.
 To learn more, read this quick guide to pregnancy and travel insurance.

 While travel insurance specifically excludes losses caused by reasonably foreseeable events, that doesn't mean every unforeseen event is covered, either.
 When you purchase travel insurance from Allianz Global Assistance, your plan names specific covered reasons for trip cancellation or trip interruption.
 Reasons that aren't named aren't covered.
 Also, like other travel insurance plans, your Allianz Global Assistance plan excludes losses caused by things like:

-To learn more about your policy's covered reasons, we advise simply reading your Certificate of Insurance/Policy.
+To learn more about your policy's covered reasons, we advise simply reading your plan documents.

 Have questions?
 No problem.
 Call us at 1-866-884-3556, and our travel insurance experts will walk you through the policy documents and explain your benefits.
 If you’re not satisfied with the coverage, you have 15 days (or more, depending on your state of residence) to request a refund, provided you haven't started your trip or initiated a claim.
 After this review period, your premium is nonrefundable.